 - Handbook of Laboratory Animal Science, Essential Principles and Practices, Vol. 1, Third Edition.
 Jann Hau and and Steven J. Schapiro.

 - Handbook of Laboratory animal management and welfare (Blackwell Science), Wolfensohn and Lloyd (eds)

 The teaching will consist of:

-• Web-based self study.
-The Web-module and group work must be completed prior to attendance to lectures the last week.
+- Web-based self study.
+The Web-module and group work MUST be completed before announced deadline and prior to lecture attendance during the last course week.

-After theoretical training, the course participant must attend practical training in correct handling and use of rodent experimental animals (MF 9405P).
+After theoretical training, the course participant must attend practical training in correct handling and use of rodent experimental animals (MEDFL5495P).
 Practical training must be organized at the course participant’s own institution by CAREiN accredited teachers.
-Students planning to use other species covered in the theoretical modules of CAREiN (pigs) must organize an additional minimum 14 hours of relevant training with these species according to directions by the course committee.
-Supervisor(s) providing such training in practical handling and use of pigs must certify such training and the certificate must be provided to the course committee.
-Participation in practical training with rodents (MF9495P) is a prerequisite for obtaining a passed course certificate in other species.
+Students planning to use other species covered in the theoretical modules of CAREiN (pigs or model fish) must organize an additional minimum 14 hours of relevant training with these species according to directions by the course committee.
+Supervisor(s) providing such training in practical handling and use of pigs or model fish must certify such training and the certificate must be provided to the course committee.
+Participation in practical training with rodents (MEDFL5495P) is a prerequisite for obtaining a passed course certificate in other species.